 The Center for Human Rights, Gender and Migration bridges research, policy, and practice to improve evidence-based response to serious human rights abuses.

-- Establish a cross-campus workshop and global platform for faculty and student scholarship on issues of gender, migration, human rights, and international justice;
+We facilitate cross-campus workshops and create global platforms for faculty and student scholarship on intersecting issues of human rights, gender, migration, and international justice.

-- Create a campus-wide “collaboration lab” for faculty and students to identify urgent knowledge gaps and develop transdisciplinary research approaches and technical assistance projects;
+We collaborate with faculty and students to identify urgent knowledge gaps and develop transdisciplinary research approaches and technical assistance projects.

-- Convene leading researchers, policymakers, and practitioners to facilitate knowledge exchange and strengthen regional and disciplinary networks;
+We convene leading researchers, policymakers, and practitioners to facilitate knowledge exchange and strengthen regional and disciplinary networks.

 Center Director: Kim Thuy Seelinger, JD